 In all honesty, our children probably aren’t that keen on Facebook and Instagram when it comes to getting their social media fix these days.
 In some tween or teen circles, it’s just not “cool” anymore – but a lot depends on the company your child keeps.
-Today’s kids and teens are growing up in an era of Snapchat and Twitter, amongst other apps, and the cyber-landscape just keeps on changing.
+Today’s kids and teens are growing up in an era of Snapchat, Twitter and Tik Tok, amongst other apps, and the cyber-landscape just keeps on changing.

 As a parent, it is definitely worrying to wonder if your child is mature enough to navigate the choppy waters of social media with wisdom, grace and discipline.
 Especially when you look around you and realise that more children are getting their smartphone or laptops at younger and younger ages.
 At the same time, newspaper reports deliver story after story of the vices and dangers of revealing too much information online, and it’s no wonder most of us get cold feet just thinking about giving our kids their first phone.